Richard-Burd/urban-cruise-ship/README.md

 <br></br><br></br><br></br>

 ### Sizing Images
-**NOTE:** This section applies to images in both articles as well as solutions.
+**NOTE:** This section applies to article images and not Solution images.
+Solution images are being sorted out at the time of this writing.

+The maximum width of an article image is **992pixels**.
 When placing images into the project, we want to maintain these three standards:
 - Image titles should have the same font size as an article sub-section heading, i.e. the headings that start with the: **##** in markdown language, are are found in the ***article*** files.
 Ignore those in ***solution*** files for now as they are too small.

 - The titles in different images should thus be similar in size and...